C++ API Reference

 Public Functions

-Computes the robot’s joint configuration corresponding to the given TCP pose.
+Computes the robot’s joint configurations corresponding to the given TCP poses.

-This method performs inverse kinematics to find the joint configuration.
+This method performs inverse kinematics to find joint configurations.
 There are possibly multiple joint configurations that correspond to the same TCP pose, denoted by different robot postures.
 The reference configuration is used to select which posture the solution should be computed for.

 Parameters:

-• pose – The pose for which the corresponding configuration will be computed
+• poses – The poses for which the corresponding configurations will be computed

 • referenceConfiguration – A reference configuration used to preserve the robot’s posture